 - Trend prediction models

-Power BI vs Tableau: Exploring Certification Programs for Data Professionals
+Power BI vs Tableau: Which BI Certification is Best for Data Professionals?

 Tableau Certifications: Showcasing Your Expertise